YuzuZensai/iOS-DiscordPresence/README.md

 ## ⚠️ Disclaimers

-Fully support on iOS 14+, iOS 12+ (Temporary workaround), untested on lower versions
+Fully supports on iOS 14+, iOS 12+ (Temporary workaround), untested on lower versions

 Only tested on iOS 14.3 (unc0ver), 14.5 (checkra1n), and 12.5.6 (Chimera) but it should work on other versions too